mem48/geocompr/main.md

 Its structure is similar to the regular `.tif` format, however GeoTIFF also stores additional spatial metadata, such as coordinate reference system, spatial extent, `NoData` value, and the data resolution.
 Raster              Open
 Arc ASCII           .asc                   Text format where the first six lines represent grid information and nodata value, followed by the values arranged in rows and columns.
 Raster              ?
 R-raster            .gri, .grd             Native format of the raster package.
 Raster              Open
 SQLite/SpatiaLite   .sqlite                SQLite is a standalone, relational database management system.
+It is used as a default database driver in GRASS GIS 7.
 SpatiaLite is an extension to SQLite providing a support for Simple Features.
 Vector and raster   Open
 ESRI FileGDB        .gdb                   Collection of spatial and nonspatial objects created in the ArcGIS software.
 Vector and raster
 GeoPackage          .gpkg                  An extended SQLite database file designed to be lightweight.
 Vector and raster   Open